 Compare this with the very similar feature that covers widows of the LRC and dons the outside of the dorms.
 If this weren’t enough to convince one that Yamasaki was the inspiration for the design of ORU, check out the design of the roofline of one of the McGregor Building at Wayne State built by Yamasaki between 1958-1964.
 It is very similar to the LRC peaks.

 All of these designs were built during the exact same era as Wallace was designing and building ORU.
-And, of course, it also cant be a coincidence that his name is Min-ORU, can it?
+And, of course, it also can’t be a coincidence that his name is Min-ORU, can it?
 (Ok.
 That’s stretching it.
 But I just found it humorous).
 It shows that Yamasaki was indeed a large influence on the architectural imagination of Frank Wallace.

 The architecture of ORU has earned the University national fame and at one time, ORU was the number one tourist attraction in Oklahoma.
-ORU made Frank Wallace famous and his unique designs is part of the Oral Roberts’ legacy.
+ORU made Frank Wallace famous and his unique designs are part of the Oral Roberts’ legacy.
 The genius of the futuristic look just adds to ORU’s “expect a miracle” ethos.
 But Wallace and Roberts may have had some inspiration for ORU’s unique look.
 ORU reflects the futuristic architecture of Mid-Century Modernists found in the World’s Fair and architects like Minoru Yamasaki.
 These positive, upward and futuristic designs appear to be the inspiration the LRC design, the original crown prayer tower, and many of the other buildings on the new ORU campus.

-Just as Oral Roberts saw first hand that the World’s Fair represented the future and the possibility of global ministry, I believe he was trying to use it a model for what ORU would become.
-A global community that is optimistic about the gospel’s ability to reach the “uttermost bounds of the earth.”
+Just as Oral Roberts saw first hand that the World’s Fair represented the future and the possibility of global ministry, I believe he was trying to use it a model for what ORU would become: a global community that is optimistic about the gospel’s ability to reach the “uttermost bounds of the earth.”
 Of course there is no way to know for sure.
 Now that both Roberts and Wallace have passed away, they have taken that secret with them.
 But thanks to the secrets of the ORU Archive, we now have some clues as to their inspiration.

 (All ORU photos are credited to ORU Media department)